 Next-generation sequencing technologies are rapidly developing new and efficient methods of bulk RNA sequencing RNA.
 Most of the available technologies are able to provide the RNA sequencing and data needed for analysis.
 The one you choose depends on a number of factors-however, once decided, ensure that you have the following information available:

 - Whether you need single-end or paired-end sequencing

 - The length of each RNA read

-- The primer binding sequence of the priming site
+- The primer binding RNA sequence of the priming site

 Part 5: Analyze the RNA Sequencing Results

-Sequencing genomic information and extracting usable data is truly at the forefront of modern science.
-The staggering amount of data contained within DNA—within a single cell—is something that borders on the spiritual phenomenon.
-And this is revealed when sequencing RNA.
+Sequencing genomic information and extracting usable data is truly at the forefront of modern science, especially when it comes to single cell genomics.
+The staggering amount of data contained within DNA-within a single cell-is something that borders on the spiritual phenomenon (learn more about single-cell multi-omics technology).
+And this is revealed when single-cell RNA seq.

 Biologists, mathematicians, computer scientists, and statisticians are needed to interpret the data.
 It’s “Big Data” meets “microbiology” and manipulating the data to curate usable results takes a substantial amount of computing power and creative imagination.

-To that end, a few key RNA sequencing analysis tools have been developed.
+To that end, a few key RNA seq analysis tools have been developed.